Contributor Guide

 This page is for people changing AGILAB itself.
 If you only want to try the product, start with Quick-Start instead.

-Contributor target
+Contributor goal

 1. You can reproduce the public first proof.